|Cold Flame - The Acoustic Collection

-Two instrumental pieces for the price of one.
+Two instrumental pieces for the price of one from Pat.
 Jethro Tull leanings abound in both tracks which reflect the countryside of yesterday.
 Peter keeps things busy fluting away in true Ian Anderson style.

-A very personal song from the heart written by David exploring the relationship he had for many years with his daughter Laura.
+A very personal song from the heart written by Davyd exploring the relationship he had for many years with his daughter Laura.

 CARRON LOUGH BAY

-Traditional celtic tune which was a very popular piece in many of the band.s early acoustic performances.
+Traditional celtic tune which was a very popular piece in many of the band's early acoustic performances.
 Deserving of a studio release for all kinds of reasons.
+Arranged by Davyd.

 THE HUNTSMANS DAUGHTER

-Featuring our ex flautist and wild front man Ben Daglish on whistles, this folk rock instrumental was played extensively in Tull tribute shows during 2004/2005.
-This is a remix of the track that appeared on the Sports in Perfect Harmony album during 2004 and highlights just how a whistle should be played.
+Featuring the talents of ex band flautist and wild front man Ben Daglish on whistles, this folk rock instrumental was played extensively in Tull tribute shows during 2004/2005.
+This is a remix of the track that appeared on the Sports in Perfect Harmony album during 2004 and highlights just how a whistle can rock.

 FALLING FROM GRACE AGAIN

-One of David.s songs which was originally recorded on the Cold Flame mobile.
+One of Davyd's songs which was originally recorded on the Cold Flame mobile.
 As with many of his compositions, rather a personal and poignant observation of life as seen through his eyes.

-Simple little acoustic tune with a catchy chorus and a haunting and evocative riff .
-A song all about childhood memories .Growing up at a time when most people took photographs and transferred them onto slides for family get togethers throughout the year but especially during dark , cold winter months where the focus always carried to the big wide projector screen .
+Simple little acoustic tune of Pat's with a catchy chorus and a haunting and evocative riff .
+A song about childhood memories .Growing up at a time when most people took photographs and transferred them onto slides for family get togethers throughout the year especially during dark,cold winter months where the focus always carried to the big wide projector screen .
 Originally released on the Seven Seas album back in 2003, this is a brand new version of the tune.

 AIRS OF ARGYLL

-David.s take on Scottish/ celtic music resulted in this quirky short instrumental inspired by a friend of the family.
+Davyd's take on Scottish/ celtic music resulted in this quirky short instrumental inspired by a friend of the family.